 The Decathlon is an academic competition held annually by the Archdiocese of Los Angeles each March.
 This year, approximately one hundred Catholic schools from throughout the Archdiocese will have teams of students in grades 6 – 8.
-There are ten events.
+There are three events.

 Two are collaborative team efforts – a logic quiz with 20 rigorous thinking problems, and a super quiz with 50 multiple choice questions on five broad academic themes.
 The remaining eight events test individual knowledge of the Roman Catholic doctrine, English and spelling, Literature, Science, Mathematics, Current Events, Social Studies, and Fine Arts (music and art).

 All incoming 6- 8 graders can apply to Student Council.

 The students that meet the requirement are allowed to campaign and are placed on the ballot.
 The school holds an election and every student has the opportunity to vote.